 - Ask for explanations and clarification when you don’t understand information.
 Stay fully informed so you are in a position to advocate for your child when needed.

-- Asking professionals to keep secrets from your other partner involving your child and support.
+- Ask professionals to keep secrets from your other partner involving your child and support.

-- Discussing the other parent in a negative way with your child.
+- Discuss the other parent in a negative way with your child.

 - Missing meetings involving your child’s academic future or welfare.